Triangle

 Research Focus Areas

-• Clinical assessment and interventions for anxiety, depression, PTSD, and other mental disorders
+• Clinical assessment and interventions for anxiety, depression, post-traumatic stress disorder (PTSD), and other mental disorders

 • Efficacy studies of psychosocial and psychotherapeutic interventions